 2. Set your objectives

 Setting up objectives is important to achieve the purpose of your teaching.
-The smart thing to do is to indicate the length of time wherein the beginners can be able to demonstrate proper execution of basketball fundamental skills.
+The smart thing to do is to indicate the length of time wherein the beginners can be able to demonstrate proper execution of fundamental basketball skills.
 This will motivate you to manage your time well.
 Every second counts, and so, it should not be wasted on things that are not important in the process of learning.
 Aside from the length of time, the different basketball skills must also be included.